wurthless-elektroniks/sega-tmss-killer-attiny85/readme.md

 This method of disabling TMSS is nothing new.
 It has been tried before with success, but no working device or source code is in wide circulation for some reason.
 Given that the most common way of disabling TMSS involves cutting traces and logic gates (yours for only 15 quid!), we are long overdue for a more elegant solution.

+**ConsolesUnleashed has made a PCB version of this mod, see [here](https://github.com/consolesunleashed/sega-mega-drive-tmss-disable) for Gerbers and other stuff.**

 ## Stuff needed

 * Sega Genesis with TMSS